tm-pe2/meta/README.md

 [A collection of Git and GitHub learning resources](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
 [GitHub features](https://github.com/features)

+This doesn't answer your question?
+Ping someone with the git role in the discord server.

 ## Task Management

 To track your work it is highly recommended to [create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) describing your task.
 This way there is an immutable history of what you've done.